aerospike-community/eclipse-tools/README.md

 The AQL Editor provides color syntax highlighting of the language elements and error checking when the AQL file is saved.

 ## Query Execution
-An AQL file can be executed directlty on the cluster configured.
+An AQL file can be executed directly on the cluster configured.
-Right-click on the aql file and select `Aerospike` >> `Execute AQL`.
+Right-click on the AQL file and select `Aerospike` >> `Execute AQL`.
 The output from the cluster will be displayed in the console view.

 <img src="assets/eclipse_aql_menu.png" alt="Figure 4" width="50%" height="50%"/>

 ## Code Generation
 This tool lets you generate executable Java code from AQL statements.

-**Usage**: In Package Explorer, right-click on the AQL (.aql) file containing aql statements.
+**Usage**: In Package Explorer, right-click on the AQL (.aql) file containing AQL statements.
 Then select `Aerospike` >> `Generate Java`.
 A new class, with the same name as the AQL file, will be generated and stored in the `generated` folder.
 The location of this folder is configured in Aerospike properties -- see Cluster Explorer.

 For example, this AQL code: